electro-creative-workshop/electro-privacy/README.md

 1. Add this package as a project dependency in `package.json`

     - `"electro-privacy": "github:electro-creative-workshop/electro-privacy#semver:^1.0.0",`
-    - Note: where ^1.0.x is the latest version
+    - Note: where ^1.0.x is the latest version.
+See https://github.com/electro-creative-workshop/electro-privacy/tags

 2. Load required JS & CSS from this package